 - “The most effective is the N95 for sure.
 But if you’re concerned about comfort I think the surgical masks are the most breathable…. but I don’t know how effective they are.
 I would use two of them or put them under a cloth one while going through security.” – Allison K

-Reusable Fabric Masks
+Reusable Fabric Masks for Flying

 Here are some reusable fabric masks that get excellent reviews online and have been made with material that claims to filter out 90%+ of airborne virus particles.
 Please note that the effectiveness of the following masks has not been verified by South East Asia Backpacker.
 We encourage you to do your own research when purchasing a face covering.